jdecourval/laval-simulator/doc/challenges-en.md

 ### Description

 Add values from the two inputs and return the result to the single output (`A=a+b`).
-Output should wrap if it exceeds maximum.
+Output should wrap if it exceeds the maximum.

 ### Example inputs
 Input: